open/close all folders

 - Saizo is this among the Ninja trio.
 Kaze is a Fragile Speedster while Kagero is a Glass Cannon.
 Saizo is sturdier but otherwise his growth rates are very similiar to Oboro's, although he does have an unusually high Magic stat for a physical unit, which lets him use the Flame Shuriken more effectively than the other two.

-- Furthermore, Camilla fills this role among the royal siblings, with fairly equal stats in strength, defense, speed, and resistance.
+- Furthermore, Camilla fills this role among the royal siblings in Conquest, with fairly equal stats in strength, defense, speed, and resistance.
 And not only can she attack physically with axes, but she can also wield tomes, although her magic growth is generally too low for her to use them in the long-run.
 The magic Bolt Axe fixes this issue, though.

 - In Lords Of Magic, the Big Bad Balkoth is the Jack-Of-All-Stats, since he's a combination of the three classes of Lord, with the physical stats of a Fighter, the spellcasting abilities of a Mage, and the ranged attack of a Thief.